*Note: To print this page or save as a PDF, click the at the top of the screen, then select your printer or Save as PDF.*

-Attend a session - anytime or anywhere - using a compatible computer or tablet and with proper connectivity!
+Attend a session - anytime or anywhere - using a compatible computer, tablet, or mobile device and with proper connectivity!

 Jigsaw Requirements to attend a session

 Web Browsers:We always suggest the most current versions for optimal performance.
 Jigsaw 5 supports the latest 3 browser versions.
 For a list of the most current Browser Versions, visit What is the latest version of my browser?

 You can always check your browser version by visiting What browser am I using?

 For more information on Tablets in Jigsaw visit Tablet Specs.

 - Join from a web browser (no download)